Confusion over fate of US migrant children

 What does Trump's executive order say?

-The president's executive order makes clear adults entering the US illegally will still be prosecuted.
+The president's executive order suggests adults who illegally enter the US with children will still be prosecuted.
 It also calls for:

 - Immigrant families to be detained together while their legal cases are considered